 Why do I have to register the death?

 It is a legal requirement in Ireland that every death that takes place in the State must be recorded and registered.
 Records of deaths in Ireland are held in the General Register Office, which is the central civil repository for records relating to Births, Marriages, and Deaths in Ireland.
 You can apply for a copy of a death certificate to any Registrar of Births, Marriages, and Death or to the General Register Office.
+We can advise you on these steps at our post funeral consultation.

 What do I need to register the death?